ruocwang/ruocwang.github.io/index.md

 ## Outreach

-- [**VC/Startups**] I've been interviewing for VC positions.
+- **[VC/Startups]** I've been interviewing for VC positions.
 If you are in VC/Startup business and for any reason is looking for people with domain knowledge in A.I., I'd be delighted to have a chat with you.
-- **Prospective Students** I formed and am leading a Research Alliance based off several labs to pursue targeted topics in large-scale text-based generative models (LLMs, Diffusion Models).
+- **[Hiring]** I formed and am leading a Research Colalboration based off several labs to pursue targeted topics in large-scale text-based generative models (LLMs, Diffusion Models).
 Qualified students will work under direct supervision of Prof. [Cho-Jui Hsieh](http://web.cs.ucla.edu/~chohsieh/), Prof. [Tianyi Zhou](https://tianyizhou.github.io/), Prof. [Minhao Cheng](https://cmhcbb.github.io/) and myself, receiving a high degree of freedom and level of attention.
 For more information on our culture, style and how to apply, please refer to this temporary onboarding [slides](https://docs.google.com/presentation/d/1PtRwK6KuqNhExz_ouiu1UDva5Fw6R7PuvrxsVCzSA9U/edit?usp=sharing).

 ## News